espressif/esp-at/docs/en/Compile_and_Develop/tools_at_py.rst

 :link_to_translation:`zh_CN:[中文]`

-The ``at.py`` tool is used to modify various parameter configurations in the official release firmware, GitHub temporary firmware, and 2MB/4MB firmware of ESP-AT.
+The ``at.py`` tool is used to modify various parameter configurations in the packaged 2 MB/4 MB AT production firmware (namely, ``factory_XXX.bin`` in the ``build/factory`` directory).
 These configurations include Wi-Fi configurations, certificate and key configurations, UART configurations, GATTS configurations, and more.
 When the default firmware does not meet your requirements, you can use the ``at.py`` tool to modify these parameter configurations in the firmware.

 .. _esp-at-py-steps: